ikilledkanishk/2d-Runner/README.md

 ---

 ## 📝 Extra
-I'm not actively working on this project now but if you want to change or add something it's more than welcome and suggestions are also welcomed!
+I'm not actively working on this project now but if you want to change or add something it's more than welcome and suggestions are also appreciated!
 Thanks for checking out this repo.